How many hours do you spend managing emails each week? It's likely more than just a few.

 - Walk them through several examples of how you sorted ambiguous emails.

-- Have your assistant sort fifty emails and review their sorting accuracy.
+- Have your assistant sort fifty emails and review their accuracy in doing so.
 If they are sorted correctly, offload your inbox management to them.
 However, if they made mistakes, provide additional coaching.

 If you don't have an assistant or your in-house admin support is too busy working on other tasks, consider hiring a virtual assistant through a managed service.

-A managed virtual assistant service like ours will give you an Engagement Manager who will help you create your inbox management system and train your assistant to use it.
+A managed virtual assistant service like ours provides an Engagement Manager who will help you create your inbox management system and train your assistant to use it.

-Plus, they'll help you offload additional admin tasks such as calendar management, CRM organization, social media posting, and customer support.
+Plus, they'll help you offload extra administrative tasks, such as calendar management, CRM organization, social media posting, and customer support.

-If you Google “virtual assistants”, you’ll see thousands of results all at different price points.
-But it’s often best to hire a virtual assistant through a managed system like ours.
-When you work with managed virtual assistants, the recruitment, hiring, vetting, and training processes are taken care of.
+If you Google “virtual assistants, " you’ll find thousands of results at various price points.
+However, it’s usually better to hire a virtual assistant through a managed system like ours.
+When you collaborate with managed virtual assistants, the processes of recruitment, hiring, vetting, and training are handled.

 Recommended reading: Hire a Virtual Email Assistant and Free Up Your Inbox